Memory-Efficient Fine-Tuning of Compressed Large Language Models via sub-4-bit Integer Quantization: Experiments

-We evaluate the task-specific adaptation performance and scalability of PEQA by employing GPT-Neo, GPT-J, and LLaMA models (up to $65$B) on the Wikitext2 \citep{merity2016pointer} and PennTreeBank (PTB) \citep{marcus-etal-1993-building} datasets.
-The adaptation efficacy of PEQA is compared with LoRA, with its configuration set to QV$4$.
+\paragraph{Task-specific Adaptation and Scalability.}We evaluate the task-specific adaptation performance and scalability of PEQA by employing GPT-Neo, GPT-J, and LLaMA models (up to $65$B) on the Wikitext2 \citep{merity2016pointer} and PennTreeBank (PTB) \citep{marcus-etal-1993-building} datasets.
+The adaptation performance of PEQA is compared with LoRA, with its configuration set to QV$4$.
 As depicted in Table \ref{tab:scalability}, we note a gradual convergence of PEQA's perplexity to that of full-precision LoRA, with only marginal PPL degradation as the model size expands.
-Thus, Table \ref{tab:scalability} demonstrates that PEQA, compared to a prominent PEFT technique that utilizes full-precision PLM, can maintain a satisfactory perplexity level in LLMs while concurrently reducing DRAM usage through low-bit quantized weights.
+Thus, Table \ref{tab:scalability} demonstrates that PEQA, compared to a prominent PEFT technique that utilizes full-precision pre-trained language model (PLM), can maintain a competitive perplexity level in LLMs while concurrently reducing DRAM usage through low-bit quantized weights.
 Notably, for a $3$-bit quantization, PEQA experiences less performance degradation as the model size decreases due to extreme low-bit quantization compared to the combined LoRA and OPTQ.
-To further elucidate our findings, we have provided figures illustrating the results of $3$-bit and $4$-bit PEQA in the Appendix.
-The comprehensive results indicate that for inference, PEQA allows models with larger parameters to operate under DRAM usage constraints, outperforming full-precision PEFT methods.
+To further elucidate our findings, we have provided figures illustrating the results of $3$-bit and $4$-bit PEQA in the Appendix \ref{appendix:3bit}.
+The comprehensive results indicate that for the deployment stage, PEQA allows models with larger parameters to operate under DRAM usage constraints, outperforming full-precision PEFT methods.
 For instance, under a restricted DRAM footprint, large LLaMA models can be explored using PEQA, while full-precision LoRA permits only smaller LLaMA models.
-Additional results with OPT \citep{zhang2022opt}, ranging from $1.3$B to $66$B models, and the detailed experimental settings are included in the Appendix.
+Additional results with OPT \citep{zhang2022opt}, ranging from $1.3$B to $66$B models are included in the Appendix \ref{appendix:opt}.
+The detailed experimental settings are also included in the Appendix \ref{appendix:scalability}.